-- Works are not located within an area designated for its specific landscape character or quality. - The schemes are not situated in whole or in part in a sensitive area. - The schemes will be confined within the existing carriageway boundary and as a result will not require any land take or alter any local land uses or habitats. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
+- Works are not anticipated to impact areas designated for their cultural significance or specific landscape character or quality. - The scheme is not situated in whole or in part in a sensitive area. - The scheme will be confined within the existing carriageway boundary and as a result will not require any land take or alter any local land uses or habitats. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
 In addition, no operational adverse impacts are anticipated.